White Rock Lake: Fauna

-Dozens of species of birds call this lake home.
-The ecosystem of the waterfront makes it a perfect nesting place for small and large water birds including herons, egrets, geese, ducks and pelicans, along with woodland birds such as owls, hawks and eagles.
-Some feral bird species may also be identified, including parakeets that feed near the trees right off the trail.
+Dozens of species of birds call White Rock Lake home.
+The ecosystem of the waterfront makes it a perfect nesting place for small and large water birds including herons, egrets, geese, ducks, and pelicans, along with woodland birds such as owls, hawks and eagles.
+Some feral bird species may also be identified, including monk parakeets that nest in nearby electrical substations and feed off of trees by the trail.
+It is unknown exactly how these parakeets, native to South America, first established themselves in the area.

 The wildlife at White Rock Lake is thriving.
-From squirrels and beavers to larger animals which are white-tailed deer, raccoons, red foxes, bobcats, wild boars, river otters, minks, opossums, skunks and coyotes.
+From squirrels and beavers to larger animals which are white-tailed deer, raccoons, red foxes, bobcats, wild boars, river otters, minks, nutrias, opossums, skunks and coyotes.
 White Rock is home to many animals that keep this park in balance.
-You can see many of these land animals near the Old Fish Hatchery.
+Many of these land animals can be spotted near the Old Fish Hatchery.

 The lake contains catfish, sunfish, crappie, carp, gar, and bass.
-A handful of reports in the early 1990s claim that Hagfish had been spotted in White Rock Lake as well.
+A handful of reports in the early 1990s claim that hagfish had been spotted in White Rock Lake as well.

 Largemouth bass are found around structures like the reed beds, mouths of creeks, and up Dickson Branch.